bor0/gidti/manuscript/chapter5.md

 prf : Void
 ```

-Q> How do we prove `prf`, given that there are no type constructors for `Void`?
+Q> How do we prove `prf`, given that there are no value constructors for `Void`?
 Q>
 Q> Seems that at this point we are stuck.
 We need to find a way to tell Idris that this proof is impossible.

 I> ### Definition 4
 I>
 I> The `impossible` keyword can be used to prove statements that are not true.
-With this keyword, we say that a proof for a data type cannot be constructed since there does not exist a type constructor for that particular type.
+With this keyword, we say that a proof for a data type cannot be constructed since there does not exist a value constructor for that particular type.

 We will slightly rewrite the function: